John Lee (California politician): Election

 Lee ran again in the primary election the following year to serve for a full 4-year term.
 In a rematch of the previous election, Lee once again won the seat, earning more votes than any candidate in Council District 12's history, as did his opponent, with only 801 votes separating them.
+As Lee won more than 50% of the vote, he was elected in the first round.